Scrape data or archive content from a website.

 Version 1.2 (no longer beta) released Jan 2017

 - Improves class helper - it now works more smoothly

-- Adds purchase price of $5, 30 day trial period, limits output file to 10 rows while in trial mode
+- Adds purchase price, 30 day trial period, limits output file to 10 rows while in trial mode

 Version 1.1 (still beta) released Dec 2016

 - Now can extract data within <dd> and <p> (as long as the tags have a class or id)